jobel-code/aquabiota-realm/README.md

 ## Developers / Dockerfile authors

 The RStudio images use the `s6-init` system to run multiple/persistant jobs.
 While init systems like supervisord are better known, `s6` is powerful, lightweight, easy to use, and plays nicely with docker (e.g. avoiding the pid 1 / zombie problem).
 See [s6-overlay](https://github.com/just-containers/s6-overlay) for details if you need to add additional services (such as an sshd server) or custom start-up, shut down, or logging scripts.

+## Trademarks ##

+RStudio is a registered trademark of RStudio, Inc.  The use of the trademarked term RStudio and the distribution of the RStudio binaries through the images hosted on [hub.docker.com](https://registry.hub.docker.com/) has been granted by explicit permission of RStudio.
+Please review [RStudio's trademark use policy](http://www.rstudio.com/about/trademark/) and address inquiries about further distribution or other questions to [permissions@rstudio.com](emailto:permissions@rstudio.com).